DeveloperMalay/DeveloperMalay/README.md

 <!--  ## About Me 👩‍💼 -->

  # 💫 About Me:
-💻 I'm a Software Developer<br>🤖 I'm currently learning backend development and web development
+💻 I'm a Software Developer<br>🤖 I'm currently learning Backend Development and Web Development

 ## 🌐 Socials: